christopherball/japaneseFuriganaGenerator/README.md

 # Japanese Furigana Generator
 Generates HTML ruby markup readings based on native Japanese input, using only client-side technologies.

+## Caveats
+Once in a while, the chosen readings will not be the correct choice, and in such cases you can update the generated HTML in real-time to see your changes reflected.

 ## Credits

 Copyright © 2024 <a href="https://github.com/christopherball" target="_blank">Christopher Ball</a><br />